ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 #### Reports

-Following the date constraint options, the system displays five usage reports, some with multiple data points, reflecting user activity with the Project during the defined time span.
+Following the date constraint options, the system displays six usage reports, some with multiple data points, reflecting user activity with the Project during the defined time span.

 1. Rendered in a line chart, the **Visitors** report shows the number of unique visitors accessing any page on the instance during the set time span.
 Visits are tied to a user’s browser.
 A user with multiple tabs open to the site in the same browser will be counted only once.
 But if the same user accesses an instance from two different browsers, they will be recorded as two different visitors.